GJKrupa/home-environment-sensor/README.md

 ## The Code

-The code was written using [PlatformIO](https://platformio.org/) in VSCode.
+The microcontroller code was written using [PlatformIO](https://platformio.org/) in VSCode.
 Hopefully this is reasonably self-explanatory.
-I've added some configuration macros at the top for things like wi-fi settings, database endpoint and NTP servers and details of specific rooms.
+I've added some configuration macros at the top for details of specific rooms.
 The RAIN_MONITOR macro should be defined when creating the outdoor version and commented out for the indoor model.

+The Pi code is written using [Go](https://golang.org/) and makes use of the [PayPal GATT](https://github.com/paypal/gatt) library which is no longer maintains so may cease to function if significant changes are made to the Linux BlueZ stack.
+There are more recent forks of this library but I found issues with them.

 ## Construction